 Does not culture teach us that if men have longer hair than women do, it dishonors his masculinity?
 (11:14)

 Judge among yourselves.
 Is it proper for a woman to pray to God with her head uncovered?

 The Greek expects a negative answer to the question in this verse.
-It is not proper for a woman to pray with short hair because it is an indication of masculinity if she does.
-Male testosterone speeds up loss of hair while the female hormone estrogen causes her hair to grow longer and fall out less.
+It is not proper for a woman to pray with short hair because it indicates masculinity if she does.
+Male testosterone speeds up the loss of hair, while the female hormone estrogen causes her hair to grow longer and fall out less.
 We rarely see a bald woman.
 Femininity and masculinity are different, both chemically and naturally.

 Does not even nature itself teach you that if a man has long hair, it is a dishonor to him?

 The Greek expects a positive answer to the question in this verse.
 Nature (instinct or an innate sense of what is right) does teach us that women wear longer hair than males.
 A woman who wears hair shorter than males is a dishonor to the male.
 This would confuse the sexes.
 Uni-sexuality and androgyny are not biblical.
 There are Christians in many places who want to blur the distinction between male and female.

 But if a woman has long hair, it is a glory to her; for her hair is given to her for a covering.

 A woman’s longer hair is glory or glamour to her.
 Both nature and custom demonstrate the headship of the man and the response to that leadership by the woman.
 A woman whose hair looks like the worst end of a mop is a distortion in God’s economy!

 The observation in this verse is very general.
 Some cultures have longer hair for men than others, but the principle still stands that a woman’s longer hair indicates her femininity.
 The Bible does not indicate how long a woman’s hair should be, but it should only be longer than males’ hair to distinguish her as feminine.
 Most women do not look good in a brush cut!